juxt/yada/manuscript/020_install.md

 ### Serving resources

 To serve the resources you define with yada you'll need to choose a port and start a web server.
-Currently, yada provides its own built-in web server called [Aleph](https://github.com/ztellman/aleph), but in the future other web servers will be supported.
+Currently, yada provides its own built-in web server ([Aleph](https://github.com/ztellman/aleph)), but in the future other web servers will be supported.
 (For now, please be reassured that Aleph will support many thousands of concurrent connections without breaking a sweat.
 Aleph is built on Netty, a very capable platform used by Google, Apple, Facebook and many others to support extreme workloads.)

 To start a web-server, just require `server` from `yada.yada` and call it with some resources and some configuration that includes the port number.